Steps when identifying a drunk driver

 Make a call to 911.
 Please note, you should only make a 911 call if you have a hands-free device or can pull safely to the side of the road.
 Do not make the call using a hands-held device as this is very dangerous, and often times these types of distraction may also lead to incidents on the road.

 Be sure to tell the 911 dispatcher as much as possible about the driver.
 This includes the identifying information about the vehicle as well as the location of the vehicle.
 This can include cross streets, mile markers and any other information that can tell officers where the vehicle is located.

 Explain, in detail, any behaviors from this driver that have lead you to believe they might be intoxicated.
 This means you will need to explain to the dispatcher the manner in which the driver was operating the vehicle.

-If you have suffered a car accident due to another drivers negligence, find an attorney that away that can best walk you through the process and help you defend your rights, and claim what is yours.
+If you have suffered a car accident due to another drivers negligence, find a Bethesda personal injury attorney that away that can best walk you through the process and help you defend your rights, and claim what is yours.

 Source: Report a Drunk Driver, “Reporting a Drunk Driver,” accessed Jan.
 30, 2018